The places in this guide are virtually unknown!

-The poor mind gets caught in the game of the rules, impulses, desires and fears of rejection and judgment.
-However, on the background of this battle your consciousness keeps raising the question: why can’t things be easy and natural?
+The poor mind gets caught in the game of the rules, impulses, desires, and fears of rejection and judgment.
+However, in the background of this battle, your consciousness keeps raising the question: why can’t things be easy and natural?
 Why can’t we just agree that we like each other and start acting as our real selves?

 What we often forget, though, is that going after what we truly believe in, regardless of the result, is empowering by all means because it allows us to follow our true selves instead of being part of the game.
 When we are not confident in ourselves and afraid that the other person will not like us for who we are, we trust the rules and we believe that they will put us in a safer place.

 What is the downside of playing the game?
 We feel worn out because we become dependent on the rules, we are not acting according to our desires and impulses, which is what we want to, we are doing what we have to or what is expected of us.

 Expectations are another interesting phenomenon.
 We create expectations of other people and we create our own ideas of what they expect from us.
 So we start living in an imaginary world of our fantasies about what is going on, reacting not to the real person’s actions and words, but to our own interpretation of them.
 What makes it even funnier is that we take it very seriously and blame the other person for not fulfilling our expectations of them.
 But with all the fairness, why should they?..

 So, how do we get from being open and sincere young people to confused and disappointed adults?
 We get lost in fears of being rejected and judged, we long for acceptance and hence adopt the social norms and rules because they seem to be the path for achieving our goals of unity.